Darvass69/DreamBerd-Interpreter-Typescript/README.md

 #### General
 - [ ] Make sure we are consistent with parsing and executing.
 There might be some places where we do it one way and another place that does it a different way.
 We should make sure that the behavior is consistent and somewhat predictable (as predictable as possible with this language).
 (The problems are going to be where we have spaces, tabs or end of line/end of statement and EOF)
-- [ ] Some of the types are so messy and complicated.
+- [~] Some of the types are so messy and complicated.
 I'm sure there is a better way of doing it.

+#### Extra
+- [ ] AST visualiser as a tree.
+This way we can better understand what is happening and make sure everything works properly.

 ## File Structure
 In the `src` folder, we have: